Keldon Johnson NBA Preview vs. the Suns

 Suns 2022-23 Defensive Insights

-- Giving up 111.6 points per game last year made the Suns the sixth-ranked team in the NBA defensively.
+- The Suns were sixth in the NBA last season, conceding 111.6 points per contest.

-- The Suns were the 11th-ranked squad in the league last season, giving up 42.9 boards per game.
+- The Suns allowed 42.9 rebounds on average last year, 11th in the league.

-- In terms of assists, the Suns conceded 23.4 per game last season, ranking them third in the league.
+- The Suns conceded 23.4 assists per game last season (third in the NBA).

-- Defensively, the Suns conceded 11.4 made three-pointers per game last season, third in the league.
+- On defense, the Suns gave up 11.4 made three-pointers per contest last season, third in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!